What Is Vaginal Cancer?

 To help you understand what happens when you have cancer, it helps to understand how your body works normally.�Your body�is made up�of tiny building blocks called cells.
 Normal cells grow and multiply when�your body needs them, and die out when�your body does not need them any longer.

 Cancer is made up of abnormal cells that grow, whether or not your body needs them.
-In most cancers, the abnormal cells grow so they form a lump or mass called a tumor.
+In most cancers, the abnormal cells grow to form a lump or mass called a tumor.

 Vaginal cancer�starts in the cells of�your�vagina, also�known as�the birth canal.
 The vagina is a hollow, tube-like passageway between the bottom part of�your uterus and the outside of�your body.